smart-data-lake/sdl-visualization/README.md

 This will generate an index for each of the file sources.
 The outputs are JSON files named `index.json` and stored in `public/state` and `public/config` respectively.

 Finally you have to make sure you are using the default connector for local statefiles.
-Change the field `backendConfig` to `local;` in `public/manifest.json` if it is not already the case.
+Change the field `backendConfig` to `local` in `public/manifest.json` if it is not already the case.

 You should now be able to browse to `localhost:3000/` and should be greeted by the home page.